Portfolio Preparation: Life Drawing and Painting

 Prerequisite: Basic Drawing or equivalent experience

-First class meeting: Smooth newsprint and/or bond paper (18"x24"); 18”x24” drawing board.
+First class meeting: 18" x 24" Smooth newsprint and/or bond paper; 18”x24” drawing board.
 Assorted pencils: soft charcoal, “carbon”, dark pastel, dark colored pencils (Prismacolor or Poly-Chromos).
 “Soft” compressed charcoal sticks; Nupastel stick (earth tone).
 Assorted blending “stumps” and tortillons; kneaded rubber eraser; razor blades or retractable razor knife; 1 piece #100 grit sandpaper; chamois.
 Materials list for painting supplies will be distributed at first meeting.

 • All students attending courses on the Goldsmith Campus must check in with Continuing Education staff in the lobby of the Ahmanson Building.

-• All Portfolio Preparation students are required to submit a completed Pre-College Programs Emergency Contact Information Form and Policies and Procedures Acknowledgement of Receipt (last page) prior to admittance into the classroom.
+• All Portfolio Preparation students are required to submit a completed Pre-College Programs Emergency Contact Information Form, Policies and Procedures Acknowledgement of Receipt, and Photo/Video Release Form prior to admittance into the classroom.
 Students will not be permitted to attend without this.

 Tell a friend about this course